 12. Norrköping's Museum of Work (Arbetets Museum)

-The Museum of Work (Arbetets Museum) was another fascinating stop on our tour of Norrköping.
+The Museum of Work (Arbetets Museum) was another fascinating stop on our day trip from Stockholm to Norrköping.
 The museum housed a variety of interactive displays.
 One was a conveyer belt of products used in Swedish life through the ages.
 The Museum of Work also featured a gallery focused on political cartoons.
-The Arbetets Museum was another quick and fascinating diversion 30 minutes diversion in Norrköping.
+The Arbetets Museum was another quick and fascinating 30 minute diversion in Norrköping.

 13. Norrköping's Konstmuseum